martinsbalodis/scrapy-couchdb/README.md

 Description
 ===========
-It's a pipeline which allow you to store scrapy items in CouchDB database.
+Pipeline which allow you to store scrapy items in CouchDB database.
+Downloader middleware wich will cache downloaded web pages in couchdb.

 Install
 =======